quick-perf/quickperf-live/doc/test_generation.md

 The test generation feature aims at producing automatic tests checking the functional behavior and performance-related properties.

-Today, the test generation feature allows creating Junit 4 or JUnit 5 java test class assuring a non-regression on a _GET_ HTTP call response.
-It could also check the behavior of other HTTP calls (POST, PUT, ...); feel free to contribute to this open-source project!
+Today, the test generation feature allows creating Junit 4 or JUnit 5 java test classes assuring a functional non-regression of _GET_ HTTP calls.
+In the future, this feature could also check the behavior of other HTTP calls (POST, PUT, ...); feel free to contribute to this open-source project!
-The generated tests also currently check the absence of an N+1 select.
+The generated tests also currently check the absence of N+1 selects.
 It may also verify other performance-related properties, such as the presence of a database connection leak.
 Once again, don't hesitate to contribute to _QuickPerf live_!

-E

-`
 The generated test can check the functional behavior and performance-related properties.
-`
-// copie écran fichiers générés
-// Bout de code fichier Java générés

-// Infos outils rassemblés par appel HTTP

 :mag_right: Test generation log example
 ```